mrouili/perfEval-5G/README.md

 * The APN needs to be set to the same as the DNN/APN option as set in the OAI CN5G core subscriber registration.
 * In some phones there may also be an option to configure VoNR and/or VoLTE, it is important to make sure that this is disabled.

 # <a name='SetupandconfigureCOTSUECN5GgNBconnectCOTSUE'></a>7.
-Setup and configure COTS UERun OAI CN5G , OAI gNB and connect COTS UE
+Setup and configure COTS UE, Run OAI CN5G , OAI gNB and connect COTS UE

 ## <a name='RunOAICN5G'></a>7.1 Run OAI CN5G